red-pencil/curriculum-vitae/index.md

 ### AERO-2013 Racing Car

 AERO-2013 is the annual model of the AERO racing team, a student team.
 It is a racing car constructed for the Formula SAE series motor competitions.
+The design work is finished collaboratively based on the Formula SAE rules.
+Aerodynamic effect is considered, and analyzed by computational fluid dynamics.
 It won 8th place out of 53 teams in the competition of Formula Student China 2013, and then was selected to the exhibition of Auto China 2014 by the sponsor.

-- Designed the bodywork and aerodynamic kit under the Formula SAE regulations.
+- Designed the bodywork and aerodynamic kit.
-- Participated in manufacturing the vehicle.
+- Participated in building the vehicle.